A certificate of Mutual Recognition shows that your vehicle is suitable to be driven on UK roads.

-You can apply for the Mutual Recognition scheme if you’re importing a left-hand-drive car, motorcycle or light goods vehicle first registered within the EU.
+You can apply under the Mutual Recognition scheme (also known as the Commission Notice Procedure) if you’re importing a motorcycle, car (right or left-hand drive), light goods vehicle or motorhome that was first registered within the EU.

 You’ll need to apply for Individual Vehicle Approval (IVA) if you’re importing lorries and goods vehicles over 3,500kg.